p10rahulm/your-static-website/README.md

         - The shortcodes may be able to accept parameters themselves and each shortcode may have a short description provided by the template maker.
         - A large number of shortcodes are inbuilt into a content management system like [in wordpress](https://en.support.wordpress.com/shortcodes/) to make the life of a content maker much easier.
 3. There may be a directory where all assets like images, sound files and pdfs are stored
-4. There may be another directory where site level configurations are stored
+4. There may be another location where site level configurations are stored.
+This is typically a file in the base directory
-5. There may be lastly be a data directory where data may be dumped into various files (which are encoded as TOML, YAML or JSON) and are available to call from any of the template pages
+5. There may be be a data directory where data may be dumped into various files (which are encoded as TOML, YAML or JSON) and are available to call from any of the template pages
     - The difference between the data directory and assets directory or the site level configuration directory is that the data directory is optionally called, whereas the other two have all the files are loaded
     - The data directory, when called, has it's files processed and stored in memory.
 The text file containing the json, toml or yaml is parsed into variables that are available to the template coder.
+6. Lastly there may be an archetypes directory.
+Archetypes are information used to generate each content type.
+    - Lets say that a website has multiple posts, presentations and publications
+    - Each of these would be in their own directory within the content directory
+    - Each content type will need to have the same configuration fields, even if the values of the configurations differ.
+For example, if say publications template requires a configuration value called 'journal_name', all the publications content pieces would need to have this configuration field.
+    - It is imposible to remember which fields are required for which content type.
+So we defer that task to the static generator, by creating an archetype, say `publications`
+        - Once we have an archetype, we give the static generator some command like `generate new publications/mypublication` (this is just an example), which creates an appropriate file in the content folder within the publications directory called mypublication.
+        - The mypublication file then contains all the fields in our preset archetype, *publications*.
+We can then modify the configuration values and add new content.
+    - These archetypes are stored in the archetypes directory

 These are the main directories used by the static site generator.
 Specific generators might need other directory formats.

 Note: As an interesting aside, one can make an analogy between a [database row](https://en.wikipedia.org/wiki/Row_(database)) and a single text file.
 In this analogy, the [columns of the database](http://www.gmod.org/wiki/Databases:_Tables,_Rows,_and_Columns) are similar to the fields in the text file.
 Lastly there is a set of rows in the database table.
 Similarly, there is a set of files in the directory.
 Thus the directory is analogous to the database table.